3 Reasons You Should Buy Gold (And 3 Reasons You Shouldn’t)

-Warren Buffet (one of the greatest investors of all time) is strongly against precious metals as an investment, and one of his strongest arguments is that it doesn’t provide an income (such as dividends or interest).
+Warren Buffett (one of the greatest investors of all time) is firmly against precious metals as an investment, and one of his most persuasive arguments is that it doesn’t provide an income (such as dividends or interest).

 In the low-interest rate such as we’re facing now, this is a smaller factor since the money you’d be investing in precious metals would have a lower “opportunity cost” (e.g., if you had it in a bank savings account it would earn a historically low-interest rate anyway).

 Relative to equities (stocks), precious metals have historically been a poor investment choice over the long term.

 3) It’s Only Worth What the Next Person Will Pay